Information for Graduate Students

 For international applicants: Academic transcripts with WES evaluation (the WES evaluation requirement may be waived on a case-by case basis).

-For international applicants: official TOEFL/IELTS/PTE or Duolingo test scores for English language proficiency, may be waived on a case-by-case basis.
+For international applicants: official TOEFL/IELTS test scores for English language proficiency, may be waived on a case-by-case basis.
 Please find Additional Admissions Requirements for International Students.
 Deadlines for submitting applications for Fall semester admissions is May 15.

 Applications for admission to the Joint Graduate program for Spring or Summer terms are handled on a case-by-case basis.
 Please contact graduate coordinators for additional information and instruction.